Chharnish/Mystic_Monsters/README.md

 I plan to finish the entire code as this project has really got my gears turning on what I can do in a python text environment.

+Do make sure that you extract all files as show in the directory.

 How to play:

 Menus will be shown in the window.